 - Mobile Website — You can access a dedicated mobile version of the website on your smartphone.

-Third-Party Integration covers features that enable the user to integrate the project management software with third-party services.
-We focus more on commonly used tools that would go hand-in-hand with working on projects, such as Google Apps, Salesforce, and some of the popular document management products.
+Third-Party Integration covers features that enable the user to integrate project management software with third-party services.
+We focus more on commonly used tools that would go hand in hand with working on projects, such as Google Apps, Salesforce, and some of the popular document management products.
 Third-Party Integration may be important for some, but as a whole, this category is less important because the integrations that matter are very different from person to person.

 - Box — The software can integrate with Box.